aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/_index.md

 ## Frequently Asked Questions

-**Q: Do I need a paid license to use Aspose.PSD for Java?**
+**Q:** Do I need a paid license to use Aspose.PSD for Java?
-A: A free trial is available for development and testing, but a commercial license is required for production deployments.
+**A:** A free trial is available for development and testing, but a commercial license is required for production deployments.

-**Q: Can I apply multiple effects, such as inner shadow and outer glow, to the same layer?**
+**Q:** Can I apply multiple effects, such as inner shadow and outer glow, to the same layer?
-A: Yes.
+**A:** Yes.
 Effects can be stacked by adding them sequentially to the layer’s effect collection.

-**Q: Is it possible to edit a PSD file without losing layer information?**
+**Q:** Is it possible to edit a PSD file without losing layer information?
-A: Absolutely.
+**A:** Absolutely.
 Aspose.PSD preserves all layer metadata, masks, and adjustment layers when you save changes.

-**Q: Which Java versions are supported by the latest Aspose.PSD library?**
+**Q:** Which Java versions are supported by the latest Aspose.PSD library?
-A: Java 8, 11, and newer LTS releases are fully supported.
+**A:** Java 8, 11, and newer LTS releases are fully supported.

-**Q: How do I handle large PSD files to avoid memory issues?**
+**Q:** How do I handle large PSD files to avoid memory issues?
-A: Use the `PsdImage` class’s `Load` overload with a `FileStream` and enable lazy loading where appropriate.
+**A:** Use the `PsdImage` class’s `Load` overload with a `FileStream` and enable lazy loading where appropriate.

 ---

-**Last Updated:** 2025-12-08
+**Last Updated:** 2026-05-04
 **Tested With:** Aspose.PSD for Java 24.12 (latest)
 **Author:** Aspose